Barclays investment bank in firing line despite change at top

-LONDON Any investment bankers hoping for an easier ride at British bank Barclays (BARC.L) after Chief Executive Antony Jenkins was ousted last week may be in for a surprise.
+LONDON, July 14 Any investment bankers hoping for an easier ride at British bank Barclays after Chief Executive Antony Jenkins was ousted last week may be in for a surprise.

 Retail banker Jenkins spent three years cutting trading desks in a bid to boost profitability and curb what politicians dubbed a casino culture after a series of scandals, alienating many Barclays dealmakers and traders.